Dharma (Jainism)

 Jain texts assign a wide range of meaning to the Sanskrit dharma or Prakrit dhamma.
 It is often translated as “religion” and as such, Jainism is called Jain Dharma by its adherents.

 In Jainism, the word "Dharma" is used to refer the following: religion; dharmastikaay (the principle of motion) as a dravya (substance or a reality); the true nature of a thing; and ten virtues like forgiveness, etc., also called ten forms of dharma.

+The Tirthankaras are believed to be the supreme teachers of the Jain Dharma.
+These teachings are understood to ford a passage across Samsara.

 Religion

 Usage of the word "dharma" in reference to the religion include:

 Ahimsa as Dharma

 According to Jain texts, Ahimsa is the greatest dharma (अहिंसा परमॊ धर्मः [ahiṃsā paramo dharmaḥ]: "non-violence is the highest religion") and there is no religion equal to the religion of non-violence.

 Dharma bhāvanā

 Jain texts prescribe meditation on twelve forms of reflection (bhāvanā) for those who wish to stop the influx of karmas that extend transmigration.
 One such reflection is Dharma bhāvanā: